faradey/madock/docs/workflow.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`--json, -j`     Output in JSON format

 * `debug:enable`   Enable the debugger for every runtime the project has — PHP (xdebug) and Node (`--inspect`).
-The Node debugger listens, so it is published on a port from the registry; `madock info:ports` shows it as `nodejs_debug`. `nodejs/debug/break` makes the process wait for the IDE before the first line
+The Node debugger listens, so it is published on a port from the registry; `madock info:ports` shows it as `nodejs_debug`. `nodejs/debug/break` makes the process wait for the IDE before the first line.
+A project started through `yarn dev` / `npm run dev` cannot be debugged this way — the package manager is a Node program and would take the inspector port itself, so the container says so and starts without it; set `nodejs/script_type=command`, or put `--inspect` in the script

 * `debug:disable`   Disable it again